The pi searcher uses a combination of two search techniques: Linear search and indexed search. We'll see why in a few minutes.

 If you were sharp-eyed, you noticed that there were possibly many things in the index that match a particular query.
 For instance, if you searched for "5", you would have three possibilities.
 To make things worse, the entries in the index are stored in lexicographical order; the order has nothing to do with where in Pi the entries occur.
 Note how the first "5" in there is actually the one at the very end!
 But the Pi searcher needs to return the results in order.

-The pi searcher runs on a 1.7Ghz pentium 4 server with 512M of RAM and a very fast 80GB Seagate SCSI hard drive.
-The computer was moderately nice in 2004, but isn't all that any more.
-The Pi Searcher is hosted by Xmission in their very cool co-location facility in Salt Lake City, UT.
+The rackmounted Pi Searcher was hosted by Xmission in their very cool co-location facility in Salt Lake City, UT.
 (Their fingerprint scanner for door access rocks.)
-The server runs an older version of FreeBSD and uses the Apache web server.
-The Pi Searcher itself is written in C.
+The server runs a version of FreeBSD and uses the Apache web server.
+The first version of the Pi searcher was written in C, and I re-coded it in 2011 in C++.